khakhalin/notes/keywords/pandas.md

 * To join only some columns, join with an incomplete dataframe (make df_left not a full dataframe, but select the columns you need using standard `df[['x','y']]` notation).
 * To remove duplicates, do `.drop_duplicates()`

-An interesting trick to create a "Kronecker-multiplied" backbone of several factors, to get a row for every combination of "indices" (which is helpful for transforming a sparse representation into a dense one): merge on a dummy column.
+⚠️_Obsolete?_ An interesting trick to create a "Kronecker-multiplied" backbone of several factors, to get a row for every combination of "indices" (which is helpful for transforming a sparse representation into a dense one): merge on a dummy column.
 ```python
 a = [1,2,3]
 b = ['a','b']
 pd.DataFrame({'A':a, '_':1}).merge(pd.DataFrame({'B':b, '_':1})).drop('_', axis=1)
 ```
+These days you'd just do `df1.join(df2, how='cross')`

 For **merging multiple dataframes** at once, set indices properly, and then do `pd.concat()` with a list of dataframes, and `join=inner` (or something else) argument.
 See documentation for details.
 This looks neater, and may be faster than consecutive merges.